dkeppens/PieHelper/README.md

 	- start
 	- restart
 	- switching from one application to another
-* the default list of supported integrable applications is
-	- Kodi (Media Center)
-	- Moonlight (Gamestreaming from devices running NVIDIA graphic cards with Geforce Experience software)
-	- RetroPie/Emulationstation (Emulator collection for retro-gaming)
-	- X11 (Graphical Desktop)
-	- Bash (CLI login)
-	- PieHelper (Menu and CLI based management of all listed)
 * offers some additional features
 	- can integrate additional out-of-scope (not integrated by default) applications of the user's choice
 	- running each application under a separate account